department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

         <a href="https://www.vba.va.gov/pubs/forms/VBA-21-0958-ARE.pdf">Download a Notice of Disagreement (VA Form 21-0958)</a>.
         </p>
         <p>
         Fill out your Notice of Disagreement and mail it to the address provided on the VA claim decision notice letter you received, or bring it to your local regional office.
-An accredited representative can help you file a Notice of Disagreement. <a href="/disability-benefits/apply/help/index.html">Get help filing your appeal</a>.
+An accredited representative can help you file a Notice of Disagreement. <br> <a href="/disability-benefits/apply/help/index.html">Get help filing your appeal</a>.
         </p>
       </div>
     </li>